aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 Name         | Description
 -------------|------------------------------------------------------------------
-`dsnName`    | The DNS name to use for hosting the Construct Hub instance `pathPrefix` | The URL prefix for the Construct Hub hosting
+`dnsName`    | The DNS name to use for hosting the Construct Hub instance `pathPrefix` | The URL prefix for the Construct Hub hosting

 It exposes the following attributes, to allow integrations to operate correctly: